Poonam Khanna

 I'm also one of the few people who actually gets excited when it rains when I'm on vacation.
 Thankfully, my husband is understanding when I excitedly ask to jump in an Uber or on a bus on such occasions so I can get some shots.

-How do you navigate the balance between personal expression and the commercial aspects of your career?
+How do you balance personal expression with the business side of your career?

-What message or feeling do you hope viewers take away from experiencing your art?
+What do you hope viewers feel or take away from your work?